matuteiglesias/journal/content/Other/2024-11-24_Exploration_of_AI_and_Human_Interaction.md

 ### Key Activities
 - Discussed [[AI]]'s adaptation to human complexity and societal narratives.
 - Reflected on the emotional connection with technology, particularly in automotive settings.
-- Explored ideas for engaging with intelligent cars, including navigation, [[productivity]], and emergency assistance.
+- Explored ideas for engaging with intelligent cars, including navigation, productivity, and emergency assistance.
 - Considered the concept of smart cars as personal assistants for enhanced user control.
 - Addressed the limitations of current technology integrations and suggested practical workflows.